Are you someone who resists goal setting? Are you afraid to set goals?

 If so, I encourage you to set a goal anyway.
 Make it huge!
 The crazier, the better!
 Darren Hardy says, “If you state your goal and they don’t laugh, it’s not big enough.”

 I agree!
 And here’s the thing, you need to find a new group of people who will cheer you on instead of judge you and hold you back.
 Let me be your cheerleader.
-Shoot me an email or hit me up on Slack.
+Shoot me an email or hit me up on Messenger.
 I’ll support you and your goals!

 Looking for even more support?

 Drop your goals in the comments below and let the whole community support you.

 But whatever you do, don’t let the haters crush your goals or your spirits.
 You were meant for more!